How pests affect homeowners insurance policies

 Common infestations posing a threat to your home will depend a lot on where you live, and on the materials of your home, how it was built and how the terrain around it is maintained.
 Even so, there are a few pests that have made such a widespread and consistent nuisance of themselves that they’ve earned a spot on this list.

 Common pest infestations

 - Mice & Rats: These pests invade an estimated 21 million U.S. home every year, especially during winter when they start looking for shelter and food.
 Once inside your home, it’s not just the property damage they can cause that you should be worried about — they’re known disease carriers.
 Black plague anyone?
 Also, rodents are supposedly responsible for up to 25% of house fires, but luckily, that’s covered by your home insurance.

 - Termites: Also known as “silent destroyers,” these bugs cause more than $5 billion in property damage annually, and the worst part is, you never know it’s happening.
-That’s why prevention is key when it comes to these little guys, which requires reducing water and humidity around your house and maintaining gaps between wood portions of your home and soil.
+Are termites covered by homeowners insurance?
+As you might suspect by now, the answer is most often “no.” That’s why prevention is key when it comes to these little guys, which requires reducing water and humidity around your house and maintaining gaps between wood portions of your home and soil.

 - Cockroaches: While these pests don’t cause structural damage, they’re often a sign of unsanitary conditions.
 They can also contaminate food, and it’s been discovered that nearly one in five children are sensitive to cockroach allergens, which can cause asthma-like symptoms.
 Children in low-income housing are especially prone to this since infestations are more prevalent in larger scales.